Scott O. Brown

 Scott O. Brown (born 1975) is an American writer, letterer, publisher, editor, and production manager.
-Brown has been responsible for publishing top-tier creators like Amin Amat, Mal Jones, Drew Gilbert, Antony Johnston, Steven Grant, and Jamie Delano.
+Under his publisher name Cyberosia Publishing, Brown has been responsible for publishing creators like Amin Amat, Malcolm Jones III, Drew Gilbert, Antony Johnston, Steven Grant, and Jamie Delano.

 During Cyberosia's history, he oversaw the development of the supernatural pulp thriller Frightening Curves, the critically acclaimed short story collection Aporiatica, along with Overtime and Rosemary's Backpack.

+Published by Platinum Studios, Brown's graphic novel Nightfall was inspired by Joss Whedon's Buffy and Angel television shows, and tells the story of industrious, right-wing survivalist David Paxton, who is sent to a tough Texas prison that is run by vampires.
+In 2007, it was also announced that an adaptation of Nightfall was to be James Wan's next film after Death Sentence.
+However, nothing materialized and Wan lost the rights to the film.